-G. The Legislature made race a predominant factor in the drawing of certain districts without a good faith effort to comply with the Voting Rights Act and without any other compelling governmental interest.

-223. Comparing district boundaries with demographic patterns in the regions, it is evident that the shape and composition of the Texas House, Congressional, and SBOE districts in Harris County, and the Congressional districts in the DFW metroplex are inexplicable except on the grounds of race.
-Other criteria, including compactness, respect for political subdivision boundaries and other communities of interest, partisanship, and incumbency cannot account for the configuration of these districts.

-224. Chairman Hunter repeatedly centered race in his explanations of proposed plans, but used inappropriate metrics in his assessment of their effects on minority communities.
+- G. The Legislature made race a predominant factor in the drawing of certain districts without a good faith effort to comply with the Voting Rights Act and without any other compelling governmental interest. - 179.
+Comparing district boundaries with demographic patterns in the regions, it is evident that the shape and composition of the Texas House and Congressional districts in Harris County, and the Congressional districts in the DFW metroplex are inexplicable except on the grounds of race.
+Other criteria, including compactness, respect for political subdivision boundaries and other communities of interest, partisanship, and incumbency cannot account for the configuration of these districts. - 180.
+Chairman Hunter repeatedly centered race in his explanations of proposed plans, but used inappropriate metrics in his assessment of their effects on minority communities.
 In his Committee layout of the Bill, he opened by stating:

 My view is that the correct analysis in reviewing majority-minority districts is to look at African-American and Hispanic VAP, voting age population, which shows that the plan, as we call it, actually creates a new African-American districts, and 2 new Hispanic HVAP districts from the benchmark. . . .
 Some summary points: There's 3 new, under my bill, majority minority districts.
-There are 38 majority minority hvap, hispanic, districts versus 36 under the benchmark, that's plus 2. . . . then we have 2 majority minority african-american districts versus 1 under the benchmark. and by the way, hd 111, an african american majority district, it was 50.4% bvap and due to the 2020 census, dropped to 47%. the bill before you has brought it back to 54.7%.
+There are 38 majority minority hvap, Hispanic, districts versus 36 under the benchmark, that's plus 2. . . then we have 2 majority minority African American districts versus 1 under the benchmark. and by the way, hd 111, an African American majority district, it was 50.4% bvap and due to the 2020 census, dropped to 47%. the bill before you has brought it back to 54.7%.

-225. Again in closing, he stated: "summary: 4 new majority minority districts, 3 Hispanic, 1 African-American."

-226. Then again on the House floor, Chair Hunter repeatedly emphasized the creation of new VAP majority minority districts and the propriety of considering VAP without being able to discuss details of any consideration of electoral performance or other substantive analysis.
+- 181. Again in closing, he stated: "summary: 4 new majority minority districts, 3 Hispanic, 1 African-American." - 182.
+Then again on the House floor, Chair Hunter repeatedly emphasized the creation of new VAP majority minority districts and the propriety of considering VAP without being able to discuss details of any consideration of electoral performance or other substantive analysis.
 He did this for both his own House plan as well as the Congressional and SBOE plans which originated in the Senate.

-FIRST AMENDED COMPLAINT - 50

-Case 3:21-cv-00259-DCG-JES-JVB Document 247 Filed 04/22/22 Page 51 of 58

-227. Amendments were offered, and in some cases accepted, on the explicit grounds that they made districts hit certain arbitrary racial metrics without substantive analysis of if doing so was relevant to a Voting Rights Act violation.

-228. Amendments were rejected if they crossed certain arbitrary thresholds-for instance, lowering BVAP below 50%-without any substantive analysis of if the Voting Rights Act required maintaining these particular demographic metrics.

-229. SBOE District 6 is 50.3% non-Anglo VAP, just barely making it a majority minority district.
-Given the Legislature's improper focus on VAP, this raises the inference that the Legislature arbitrarily kept it at just over 50% non-Anglo VAP without any analysis of whether it would perform as a Voting Rights Act opportunity district.

-230. On information and belief, certain legislators from Harris County centered racial considerations in their drawing of proposed districts and amendments to Plan H2316, openly discussing these matters with other members of the delegation and House leadership, specifically focusing on the level of Anglo voting age population in particular districts which did not have Voting Rights Act implications.
+- 183. Amendments were offered, and in some cases accepted, on the explicit grounds that they made districts hit certain arbitrary racial metrics without substantive analysis of if doing so was relevant to a Voting Rights Act violation. - 184.
+Amendments were rejected if they crossed certain arbitrary thresholds-for instance, lowering BVAP below 50%-without any substantive analysis of if the Voting Rights Act required maintaining these particular demographic metrics. - 185.
+On information and belief, certain legislators from Harris County centered racial considerations in their drawing of proposed districts and amendments to Plan H2316, openly discussing these matters with other members of the delegation and House leadership, specifically focusing on the level of Anglo voting age population in particular districts which did not have Voting Rights Act implications. - 186.
+The unusual shape of Congressional District 29 when overlaid on top of a demographic map of Harris County necessarily raises the inference that race (specifically packing all of the Latinos into one district) was a predominant factor in its drawing:

+Figure 17.
+The two concentrations of Latino voters in Harris County are connected by a thin curve.

+Such a concentration of Latinos into a single district is not necessitated by compliance with the Voting Rights Act.